-There is a health and safety contract for all short-term employees and contractors.
-This contract is extensive and covers all aspects of the event health and safety issues.
+Our Health & Safety Terms and Conditions form part of our agreement with any short-term employees and contractors.
+The terms and conditions are extensive and cover all aspects of the event health and safety issues.
 All contractors will also be expected to supply and comply with their own risk assessments, method statements where appropriate and insurance certification via our on-line system.